NCSC-NL/log4shell/detection/README.md

-# Log4j overview Detection rules and software
+# Log4j Detection rules and software

 This page contains an overview of any detection software regarding the Log4j vulnerability.
-On this page NCSC-NL will maintain a list of all known rules to detect Log4j presence or (suspected) Exploitation.
-Futhermore any references will contain specific information regarding detection.
+On this page NCSC-NL will maintain a list of all known rules to detect Log4j presence or (suspected) exploitation.
+Furthermore any references will contain specific information regarding detection.

-**NCSC-NL has not verified the rules and detection software listed below and therefore cannot guarantee the validity of said rules.
+**NCSC-NL has not verified the rules and software listed below and therefore cannot guarantee the validity of said rules.
 However NCSC-NL strives to provide rules and detection software from reliable sources.**

 ## Detection Regex

-### Overall detection regex
+### Overall JNDI detection regex

 ```plain
 \${(\${(.*?:|.*?:.*?:-)('|"|`)*(?1)}*|[jndi:lapsrm]('|"|`)*}*){9,11}